 **If you are new to Sinclair and new to student loan program, your first disbursement will not be applied to your student account until the 31st day of the term.
 Sinclair will provide temporary funds to help provisionally pay tuition, fees and, if authorized, books.
 When we receive the federal loan money, the temporary funds will be removed, and any remaining loan money will be refunded to you.
 If you withdraw from all of your classes before the 31st day or are enrolled in less than 6 credit hours for which you established attendance at the time the loan is scheduled to disburse, the loan disbursement will be canceled, and you will owe Sinclair for any temporary funds that were used.

 Although your signature on the eMPN allows us to make multiple loans to you under a single promissory note, you are not required to accept the loan amount that we award you.
 You should notify us immediately in writing if you want to borrow a lesser amount than what was awarded.
-In addition, you may cancel all or a portion of your loan(s) after the funds have been credited to your student account by notifying the Financial Aid & Scholarships office in writing (email@example.com) within 30 days after the date of the disbursement notice.
+Request a Change of Award form on FA Online Forms.
+In addition, you may cancel all or a portion of your loan(s) after the funds have been credited to your student account by notifying the Financial Aid & Scholarships office in writing (firstname.lastname@example.org) within 30 days after the date of the disbursement notice.

 Prior to graduating or leaving college, Federal Direct Loan student borrowers are required to complete an Exit Counseling session.
 This Exit Counseling session has been created to make sure that you understand your rights and responsibilities as a federal student loan borrower.